 There are four railway stations on the UK Monopoly board:

 - Marylebone Station

 - Liverpool Street Station

 The Monopoly board stations are all real railway stations in London.
 But they’re not the biggest ones.

-In fact, Liverpool Street Station is only the third busiest in London while King’s Cross is the tenth busiest.
-Marylebone is a pretty small train station, coming in at number 18, while the tiny Fenchurch Street Station has only four platforms and no direct access to the London Underground.
+In fact, Liverpool Street Station is only the third busiest in London while King’s Cross is the eighth busiest.
+Marylebone is a pretty small train station, coming in at number 19, while the tiny Fenchurch Street Station has only four platforms and no direct access to the London Underground but is slightly busier.